 The world loves itself a good cup of coffee.
 This infographic displays the average amount of coffee beans (not liquid) consumed per resident in each nation.
 The average Earthling consumed 1.3 Kilograms of coffee beans, but Northern Europe definitely stands out for having the heaviest coffee consuming countries on the planet.
 Here’s an infographic and detailed data on coffee consumption by country.

 The Highest & Lowest Coffee Consumption By Country

-Maybe it’s the cold, but nations like Finland (12 Kg), Denmark (8.7 Kg), Norway (9.9 Kg), and Iceland (9 Kg) all have averaged well over 5 Kgs.
+Maybe it’s the cold, but nations like Finland (12 Kg), Denmark (8.7 Kg), Norway (9.9 Kg), and Iceland (9 Kg) all have coffee drinkers that consumer well over 5 Kgs.
 In contrast, a few nations stand out for their low or average coffee consumption including Italy (5.9 Kg), the United States (4.2 Kg) and especially Columbia (1.8 Kg).
-Apparently, Colombians don’t like their own coffee that much.
+Apparently, Colombians aren’t heavy coffee drinkers and don’t like their own coffee that much.

 Did any data in the infographic surprise you?
 How does your nation’s coffee consumption compare to the rest of the world?
+Are you a heavy coffee drinker?
 Please leave a comment below.
+Thanks!

 Source: Global Coffee Consumption Report, World Resources Institute.

 - Strange McDonald’s Menu Items From Around the World

 - Famous People Who Are Members Of The Sleepless Elite

 - Doo-Wop Group Ambushes Starbucks Customers on Valentine’s Day

 - Orchestra Wakes Up Woman Who Fell Asleep At Their Concert